Generalization Bounds and Representation Learning for Estimation of Potential Outcomes and Causal Effects: Introduction

-In this work, we study estimation of potential outcomes under interventions and conditional average treatment effects (CATE) by risk minimization over a flexible model class.
-We show that this problem involves generalization of predictions under distributional shift and how it can be improved using sample re-weighting.
-In contrast to most theoretical results in this area, our results apply also to finite, misspecified classes of hypotheses.
-We give upper bounds on the marginal risk of hypotheses in a given class, caused by model misspecification, suboptimal sample weighting or lack of treatment group overlap, using distributional measures of distance between treatment groups.
-We draw connections to unsupervised domain adaptation and show that one solution to CATE estimation is to solve two (possibly dependent) domain adaptation problems.
-In line with our theoretical results, we devise representation learning algorithms that minimize distributional variance between treatment groups in the representation space.
+Our theoretical results are then extended to give generalization bounds for learned invertible representations of the input space, representations in which the distributional distance may be smaller than the original space; see illustration in Figure~\ref{fig:rep}.
+Combining representation learning with re-weighing allows both for tight bounds when the sample size is large and treatment groups overlap, making the treatment group density ratio an admissible weight, and for a principled bias-variance trade-off for smaller samples.
+Notably, these guarantees are valid under appropriate assumptions also when treatment and control groups do not fully overlap.
+In line with our theoretical results, we devise representation learning algorithms that minimize the weighted empirical risk of predicted potential outcomes, regularized by the distributional distance between treatment groups in the representation space.
 We give conditions under which our algorithms are consistent estimators of the causal effect.
 Finally, we evaluate our framework on synthetic and real-world benchmark tasks and demonstrate the value of representation learning, sample weighting and our proposed regularization scheme.

 Parts of this work have been published in conference proceedings~\citep{johansson2016learning,shalit2016estimating,johansson2019support}.
 This manuscript extends these works considerably, foremost by developing generalization bounds and accompanying algorithms that support re-weighting of the relevant risk and distributional distance.
 This is a significant conceptual change since it allows to give conditions under which our algorithms lead to consistent estimation.
 In addition, we provide a longer, more self-contained theoretical exposition and compare it to both older results and recent developments.